-The excellent Westmorland Veterinary Group Equine Vets, are available here for scanning; for fixed priced scanning and washout packages; and for mares who need reproductive system treatment rather than routine AI procedures.
+The excellent North West Equine Vets are available here for scanning; for fixed priced scanning and washout packages; and for mares who need reproductive system treatment rather than routine AI procedures.
 All of these maximise the chance of a pregnancy while keeping the costs under control.
 For mares with breeding difficulties, we recommend this from the outset.
 For mares in the favoured age group with no history of difficulty, you may prefer to assume all is well and think about a vet package if she does not conceive in the first one or two cycles.
 The advice is to investigate any reason rather than hang on and hope, as resolving issues is less expensive in the medium and long terms.
-For details CLICK HERE.

 Both of us are qualified, and recognised by DEFRA, as Equine Artificial Insemination Technicians.
-Winged Saint is available by fresh and chilled semen from our own collection and processing facility, both here and by next-day-before-0900 guaranteed, insured special delivery.
-Seren Hanau and Seren Hanag are provisionally booked in for collection training and semen freezing in February 2014, after which they will also be available by fresh and chilled.
+Aurilla Gold is available by fresh and chilled semen from our own collection and processing facility, both here and by next-day-before-0900 guaranteed, insured special delivery.
+Seren Altair, Seren Sadrh abd Dandini are planned to have collection training and semen freezing soon, after which they will also be available by fresh and chilled.

 Note that our standard charge does not extend beyond dispatch by Royal Mail Special Delivery.
 If the timing of your mare results in your vet calling for semen for a Sunday or Monday delivery, it is your responsibility to arrange pick up from us by yourself or a courier at your expense, though our fee is then lower in line with the Royal Mail fee.

-for extra dispatch or insemination, are additional to the standard fees.
+extra dispatch or insemination, are additional to the standard fees (valid